teoozkaya/Data-Analyst-Portfolio/README.md

 # Data Analyst Portfolio
-My collection of data analysis/science projects to demonstrate my skill sets and knowledge,
+My collection of data analysis/science projects to demonstrate my skill sets and knowledge.

 ## Contents
 * Data Analysis: A data analysis oriented projects which also includes Data Prepping and Visualization.
 Mostly used libraries are Numpy and Pandas.